Risk assessment of chemicals: assessment of exposure from all sources

 Hence, NICNAS's risk assessment, while concentrating on regulating chemical use, may also consider the use of a chemical in the production of and release from a finished article.

 Information about the possible release of a chemical from an article may therefore be required so we can fully assess risk.

 Risk characterisation involves integrating hazard identification, hazard characterisation and exposure assessments.

-Interpreting and integrating the information on hazard and exposure to estimate risk is complex and can involve determining what risk is acceptable and how risk should be managed.
+Interpreting and integrating information on hazard and exposure to estimate risk is complex and can involve determining what risk is acceptable and how risk should be managed.